segersniels/cmt/README.md

 curl -sSL https://raw.githubusercontent.com/segersniels/cmt/master/scripts/install.sh | sudo bash -s /usr/local/bin
 ```

+Or download one of the released binaries for your operating system [here](https://github.com/segersniels/cmt/releases).

 ## Usage

 ### Existing project

 You can choose to use `cmt` in an existing project without adding a new configuration file.
 If no `.cmtrc.json` file is found, `cmt` will attempt to determine the commit convention from the last commit message.

 ### New project